Strange, Interesting, and Funny Facts About Animal Scat

 Cow manure has had quite a many uses over the course of human history, one of which is still used today.
-You can actually burn cow poop, either over a camp fire or even on a grill, to keep mosquitos and flies away.
+You can actually burn cow poop, either over a campfire or even on a grill, to keep mosquitos and flies away.
 While there are quite a number of different poops that can serve this purpose, cow poop is preferred for several reasons.
 One of those reasons is that cow dung doesn’t breed bacteria like most other animal feces; it’s actually quite safe to handle.
-The other reasons it that when it dries, it is easy to transport and becomes quite odorless.
+The other reason is that when it dries, it is easy to transport and becomes quite odorless.
 It may sound gross, but it’s a method that has been used for thousands of years.

 10. Monkeys Throw Poop

 Architects have a lot on their plate.
 They are responsible for designing buildings that must stand up to the test of time, and stand up to the weight of many humans entering the building without it collapsing.
 One thing that architects must take into account is the weight of animal droppings or more specifically, pigeon poop on the rooftop of skyscrapers.
 Pigeon poop, when in mass, can weigh quite a lot, even thousands of pounds.
-When an architects lays out the plans for their new building, the possibility of a thousand pounds of pigeon poop adding to the top-heaviness of their structure must be taken into account.
+When an architect lays out the plans for their new building, the possibility of a thousand pounds of pigeon poop adding to the top-heaviness of their structure must be taken into account.

 8. Poop Coffee